DMU alumna Hilary Radley’s bold and distinctive styling earned her the title “Queen of Coats” in the 1990s.

 She was named Designer of the Decade for the 1990's by Elle Canada, was handed the Woolmark's Design Excellence Award three times and was named Best Designer and Best Outerwear Designer at the Fashion Export Awards in 2004.

-As hundreds of our alumni gather for DMU's first Home Coming this weekend, Hilary, 71, talks about her life…
+As our alumni gather for DMU's first Homecoming event, Hilary talks about her life…

 Hilary at Leicester Polytechnic, now DMU, in 1967